t0t3m1n/brcm-nand-bch/README.md

+Note: Forked from https://github.com/ak-hard/brcm-nand-bch, and very rough code added alongside to reencode/decode ECC for T=4, N=14.
+I've no idea which controllers this will work for, YMMV.

 # Generating BCH correction codes for Broadcom NAND controllers

 This piece of software emulates generation of BCH correction codes by the Broadcom NAND controller.